rthennan/ZerodhaWebsocket/README.md

   - The lookupTables directory **WILL NOT** be downloaded as it is included in .gitignore.
 This is to ensure you do not accidentally overwrite any customization when you pull changes from the Repo
   - If you want to add instruments to the lookup, run `python lookupTablesCreator.py` after updating dasConfig.json to let the script create the file.
   - lookupTables > lookupTables_Nifty500.csv is the only persistent list that will automatically be updated (only additions) without removing older instruments.
-  - If you wish to subscribe to additional instruments other than Nifty500, Nifty and BankNifty Options, add them to lookupTables_Nifty500.csv
+  - If you wish to subscribe to additional instruments other than Nifty500, Nifty, BankNifty and Sensex Options, add them to lookupTables_Nifty500.csv
   - Use the existing Symbols and TableNames in the file as a reference.
   - The symbols have to be valid for Zerodha.
 Use the [Zerodha Instrument Dump](https://api.kite.trade/instruments) to validate
   - Ensure the TableName has no blank spaces or special characters other than `_` (underscore).